The name canna lily is it right or wrong?

 Perhaps they became known as this due to their tropical foliage or for their exotic flowers, or maybe some early nurseries added the word lilies to enhance their sale potential.

-If this was so, then potential customers could have distinguished them as preferred cottage garden flowers to grow as there are so many other plants and species that are classed as lily varieties also.
+If this was so, then potential customers could have distinguished the canna lily as preferred cottage garden flowers to grow as there are so many other plants and species that are classed as lily varieties also.

 An American advertisement selling Canna Lilies, dated 1899 on the back.